EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 EU Customs Charges on Online Orders (Ireland 2026): Complete Consumer Guide

-From 1 July 2026, a new €3 customs duty applies to every distinct item in a parcel shipped to Ireland from outside the European Union.
-This guide explains exactly what is changing, who it affects, and what it means for Irish consumers who buy supplements and health products online.
+Since 1 July 2026, a €3 customs duty applies to each distinct product type in a parcel shipped to Ireland from outside the European Union.
+This guide explains exactly what changed, who it affects, and what it means for Irish consumers who buy supplements and health products online.

 At a Glance

-From 1 July 2026, Irish Revenue and the European Union are removing the de minimis customs exemption that previously allowed parcels valued at €150 or less to enter the EU free of customs duty.
+Since 1 July 2026, the EU has removed the de minimis customs exemption that previously let parcels valued at €150 or less enter the EU free of customs duty, under Council Regulation (EU) 2026/382.

-A flat €3 customs duty per distinct item will apply to every parcel shipped from a non-EU country — including the United States, Great Britain, China, and all UK retailers.
-This was confirmed by Irish Revenue in a press release published 28 May 2026.1
+A flat €3 customs duty per distinct product type, defined by customs classification, now applies to parcels shipped from a non-EU country, including the United States, Great Britain, China and all UK retailers.
+This was confirmed by Irish Revenue (press release, 28 May 2026).1

-Goods purchased from EU-based retailers — including Probiotic.ie, which ships from Dublin — are not affected.
+Goods bought from EU-based retailers, including Probiotic.ie, which ships from Dublin, are not affected.
 No customs duty applies to orders placed with EU-based businesses shipping within the EU.

-De minimis customs relief (definition): A customs exemption that previously allowed parcels valued at €150 or less to enter the EU without attracting customs duty — this exemption is being removed from 1 July 2026 by EU regulation.
+De minimis customs relief (definition): the customs exemption that previously allowed parcels valued at €150 or less to enter the EU without attracting customs duty, removed from 1 July 2026 by EU regulation.

-What are the new EU customs charges in Ireland from 1 July 2026?
+What are the new EU customs charges in Ireland since 1 July 2026?

 Question Answer